You’ve heard the argument time and time again:

 but a poorly designed auto-correct app on your phone does misspell words.

-It is in the nature of the very craft and design of guns to kill people.
+It is in the nature of the very craft and design of guns to kill effectively people.
 It is in the symbolic nature of guns that the message is being sent: I can and would use this to kill you.
 A spoon on a menu doesn’t say “people come here to get fat”; A sign on a car doesn’t say “people wreck here”; A pencil beside a paper on a desk doesn’t say “a persons misspelled words here.”
 But a gun held, or even holstered, says “I am willing to kill using this firearm if I deem it fit to do so, and as you can see I possess one with which to do so.”

-A gun does not communicate “this device is just meant to discharge some stuff and make a loud noise, and if you’re responsible someone might get hurt or killed.”
+A gun does not communicate “this device is just meant to discharge some stuff and make a loud noise, and if you’re not responsible someone might get hurt or killed.”
 That’s called a firework.
 It’s also called a number of other things we make not made with any intention of possibly killing a person.

 Guns, when being used, not being used to kill people or in preparation for the anticipation of possibly killing people, are by default the exception, not the rule.